The final task before graduation was an invitation to combine research with out-of-the-box thinking and personal or professional experience.

 - Eleanor Young, Director, Blackstock Partners

-Future London Leaders is hosted by Lewis Silkin and sponsored in part by Lovell.
-The course, alongside its follow-on course Leaders Plus, is known as one of London’s top cross-sector leadership programmes and has more than 400 graduates in its Alumni Network.
+Future London Leaders is sponsored in part by Lovell and hosted by Lewis Silkin.
+The course, alongside the next-level Leaders Plus offer, is known as one of London’s top cross-sector leadership programmes and has more than 415 graduates in its Alumni Network.